 Apple decided to pull the plug on Topsy recently.
 The service was a 2013 acquisition.
 As an oft-used resource by marketers for social analytics and deep Twitter searches, it’s time to take a moment to say RIP, Topsy.
 But this is also a good time to look at other social analytics tools you need to use now.

-Participating in a Twitter chat is a good way to increase the reach and visibility of your brand – and your own personal influence.
-It helps you make new connections and increase your authority in your industry, plus it’s a great opportunity to share knowledge and build a loyal community.
-SEMrush started hosting Twitter chats in October of 2014.
-Hundreds...Get Free PDF
+Participating in a Twitter chat is a good way to increase both the reach and the visibility of your brand.
+It also helps you to increase your own personal influence by giving you the opportunity to make new connections, share your knowledge, increase your authority in your industry, and build a loyal community.
+SEMrush started hosting Twitter chats in October of...Get Free PDF

 Analytics is slated to grow in the coming years, and not without a reason.
 As social media has become more pervasive, the need to ascertain ROI of social campaigns and consumer engagement is crucial.

 Why Use Social Analytics?

 “The survey of 125 marketers found that 60% of respondents use social media analytics tools for campaign tracking, 48% for brand analysis, and 40% for competitive intelligence.
 A large number also use social media analytics tools for customer care (36%), product launches (32%), and influencer ranking (27%)."